anthony-y/sharp-ecs/README.md

 myEntity.AddComponents(componentCollection);
 ```

-I encourage you to read the [code](https://github.com/anthony-y/sharp-ecs/tree/master/SharpECS/Source) for SharpECS in order to get an understand of how it works and the methods you can use for each class.
+I encourage you to read the [code](https://github.com/anthony-y/sharp-ecs/tree/master/SharpECS/Source) for SharpECS in order to get an understanding of how it works and the methods you can use for each class.

 #